 If you have access to a range of equipment you’ll find that some pieces are better suited to certain jobs than others.
 You will only get to know this is you spend time learning and using each piece properly.

 2. Get to Know The Engineers

 If you’re recording in a commercial facility, get to know the in-house engineers.
 A great example is working at Real World Studios.
-They have five Urei 1176 compressors, each performs better on different tasks.
-A friendly chat with the engineer revealed which one was the best for each job.
+They have are range of compressors that are suited better to different tasks.
+A friendly chat with the engineer revealed which compressor was best for each job.

 3. Communication is Key

 One of the standout features of Real World Studios is the ability to have the band record in the same space as the studio engineer.
 In many other world-class studios of a similar calibre the control room is isolated from the live room.
 Having everyone in the same room leads to heightened levels of communication and rapport between the band and the producer.
 This leads to enhanced creativity and a more efficient recording session, thus yielding better results.